REFITTING ORIGAMI

 WINTER 2025 - SPRING 2026

 We had several systems to weave through the belly of the boat.
 From running all new fresh water hoses to ventilation hoses for the head.
-Most of these projects provide us with the creature comforts we want, while the bilge pumps are necessary for safety.
+Most of these projects provide us with the creature comforts we desire, while others, like the bilge pumps, are necessary for safety.

 PROJECT LIST